Nasir al-Wuhayshi: 2006–2009: Al-Qaeda in Yemen

+2009–2015: Al-Qaeda in the Arabian Peninsula

 In January 2009, the al-Qaeda branches in Yemen and Saudi Arabia merged and formed al-Qaeda in the Arabian Peninsula (AQAP).
 Ayman Al-Zawahiri confirmed al-Wuhayshi's appointment as leader of AQAP in a video posted online.

 Nasir al-Wuhayshi and three other men appeared in several threatening videos released in January 2009.
 Al Wuhayshi published an additional video calling for violence in February.

 He claimed the increase in western warships off the Horn of Africa to fight piracy were really intended to oppress Islam.
+On 10 May 2011, AQAP published a eulogy written by Wuhayshi for Bin Laden more than a week after his killing, in which he vowed more attacks against the US.

 According to Yemeni military officials he was killed in southern Yemen on 28 August 2011.

 On 25 October 2011, AQAP denied that he was killed.

 On 6 December, al-Wuhayshi released a statement on jihadist websites that AQAP would be intervening in the Siege of Dammaj on the side of Salafi students fighting the Shi'a Houthi militia.
 A member of a local tribe reported on 22 December that Abdel al-Wuhashi, a younger brother of Nasir, was killed by Yemeni military forces.

 In 2013, Al-Qaeda Emir Ayman al-Zawahiri appointed al-Wuhayshi as his deputy, speculating that he may be the next Emir of Al-Qaeda.

 In March 2014, al-Wuhayshi made an appearance in a video celebrating the mass jailbreak of fighters held in Yemeni prisons.
 Around 400 AQAP fighters were present in what was described as being the largest known gathering of al-Qaeda in Yemen.
 In the video, al-Wuhayshi declared, "We have to remove the Cross, and the bearer of the Cross, America."